 Instead, Marcie Maxfield pulls back the curtain on the globe-trotting world of an expat wife to explore issues of marriage and compromise.
-Moving backward and forward—both in time and between cities and countries—Em’s Awful Good Fortune is woven together thematically by bits and pieces of Em’s life: love, loss and betrayal, sexual assault and the lasting impact of PTSD.
-A voice-driven narrative that is raw, comic and authentic.
+Moving backward and forward—both in time and between cities and countries—Em’s Awful Good Fortune is woven together thematically by bits and pieces of Em’s life: love, loss and heartbreaking betrayal.
+Em's booming voice is the engine that drives this narrative.
+She is a raw, comic and authentic.
 True to life, this is a disorderly journey—one that ultimately arrives at a new understanding of self-love and the complexity of relationships.
 Blurs the line between genres—combining the narrative voice of literary fiction with the raw authenticity of memoir.

 Praise for Em’s Awful Good Fortune

-“Em's Awful Good Fortune reads like your best friend’s blisteringly funny diary, especially if your best friend happens to be a stand-up comic with a knife’s edge wit who can make mince-meat out of any philandering husband. . .
+“Reads like your best friend’s blisteringly funny diary, especially if your best friend happens to be a stand-up comic with a knife’s edge wit . . .
 Find a chair, open the first page of this sizzling story, and fly around the world on that trip you’ve been itching to take all year.” —Susan Conley, Author of Landslide and The Foremost Good Fortune

 “Maxfield calls Em’s problems those of “tagalong wife privilege,” but the novel isn’t just about that; there’s something here that’s more universal, which women in different circumstances are sure to find familiar: the notion of abandoning the care of one’s own health and happiness in the name of love of family and marriage.” — Kirkus Reviews